To track the status of this bill, find it on our Legislation Tracker.

 Libertas Institute supports this bill.

-Below is the executive summary for our newly released policy analysis, “Income Tax Credit for Home-schooling Families.”
+Below is the executive summary for our policy analysis released last year, “Income Tax Credit for Home-schooling Families.”
 To read the entire report, click here.
-The resulting legislation is House Bill 77.
+The resulting legislation is House Bill 134.

 The Utah Constitution requires 100% of the state income tax to be used as revenue for government education services—“public” and “higher” education.